uuchey/Data-Virtualisation-App-For-EURO2016/README.md

 When you hover over a team, it highlights their possible route to the final with probabilities displayed for reaching each round.

 Likewise, if you hover over a fixture / the winner, it should show the most likely team(s) to reach that fixture / be the winner.

+For an actualised result of this project please visit https://uuchey.github.io/EURO2016/